BleuLlama/BL2D/README.txt

 It should work on all current iOS devices (iPad, iPod Touch, iPhone)

-It should work on all iOS versions from 3.0 to 5.1
+It should work on all iOS versions from 3.0 through 5.1

 This is shared under an MIT License.

 --------------------------------------------------------------------------------

 NOTE: if the BL2DClasses files are red, delete the "BL2DClasses" yellow folder from this project, and re-drag in the BL2DClasses folder over, "[x] create groups" and it should work fine.
+You may need to do this with the "Graphics" content as well.

 --------------------------------------------------------------------------------
 The basic engine is in the BL2DClasses folder.
 Drop this into your project